stephenajulu/julzinsight.co/content/about.md

 ---
 title: Our Story
-sub_title: JULZ INSIGHT is a tight-knit team with senior tech & product experience
+sub_title: JULZ is a tight-knit team with senior tech & product experience
 hide_title: false
 sections:
   - type: content_section
     content: >-
       Welcome to JULZ INSIGHT, a visionary technology firm based in Nairobi, dedicated to building impactful tech products and solutions that solve complex challenges.
 Our innovative approach and commitment to excellence have positioned us as a leader in the tech industry, driving transformative change across various sectors.
 Founded in 2020 to revolutionize how businesses, individuals and the globe leverage technology, JULZ INSIGHT has grown into a trusted partner for organizations across various industries seeking innovative solutions to complex challenges.
-Our team of experts brings years of experience and a passion for technology, ensuring we deliver solutions that are both innovative and practical.<br> <br><span style="font-weight: 700">Our Slogan</span> - Illuminating Possibilities<br> <br><span style="font-weight: 700">Our Mission</span> - To leverage cutting-edge technology to develop solutions that not only meet but exceed the evolving needs of our clients, fostering sustainable growth and positive societal impact.<br> <br><span style="font-weight: 700">Our Vision</span> - To be a global leader in technological research and development, delivering solutions that transform industries and improve lives.<br><br><span style="font-weight: 700">Our Focus</span> - We prioritize continuous innovation, impact, and advancement, constantly pushing the boundaries of technology to develop new solutions that provide value and growth. <br><br><span style="font-weight: 700">Our Future</span> - We are dedicated to advancing our R&D efforts by exploring new technologies and methodologies to create innovative solutions and products.
+Our team of experts brings years of experience and a passion for technology, ensuring we deliver solutions that are both innovative and practical.<br> <br><span style="font-weight: 700">Our Slogan</span> - Illuminating Possibilities<br> <br><span style="font-weight: 700">Our Mission</span> - To leverage cutting-edge technology to develop solutions that not only meet but exceed the evolving needs of our clients, fostering sustainable growth and positive societal impact.<br> <br><span style="font-weight: 700">Our Vision</span> - To be a global leader in technological research and development, delivering solutions that transform industries and improve lives.<br><br><span style="font-weight: 700">Our Focus</span> - We prioritize continuous innovation, impact, and advancement, constantly pushing the boundaries of technology to develop new solutions that provide value and growth. <br><br><span style="font-weight: 700">Our Future</span> - We are dedicated to advancing our R&D efforts by exploring new technologies and methodologies to create impactful products and solutions.
 Continuous innovation is at the heart of our operations, driving us to introduce new, cutting-edge products that set industry standards.
-We also aim to expand our presence in international markets, establishing JULZ INSIGHT as a global leader in tech.<br><br>Come, let's build something great today! **[Book A Consultation](/contact/)**
+We also aim to expand our presence in international markets, establishing JULZ INSIGHT as a global leader in tech R&D.<br><br>Come, let's build something great today! **[Book A Consultation](/contact/)**
   - type: grid_section
     section_id: services
     title: Services